Please review this information before you submit an order form or a contact form.

 Payments are prompted by an official invoice, which will accompany your digital mockup for approval when you place an official order through our order form.
 You will have the option to choose your method of payment directly from the invoice and submit payment through our client portal.

-We reserve the right to restrict payment methods for higher balances, so please be prepared to pay via ACH or PayPal for larger orders.
+We reserve the right to restrict payment methods for invoices of $500 or more, so please be prepared to pay via ACH or PayPal e-check for larger orders.

 HOW MUCH DOES